spetrat/sml_2026/README.md

 When you first clone or push to a GitHub repository, GitHub needs to authenticate you.
 GitHub supports both **HTTPS and SSH** for Git operations.

 When Git asks you to authenticate, follow the GitHub/browser authentication instructions.
 GitHub no longer accepts your normal account password for Git operations over HTTPS.
+SSH setup is the most convenient.

 If you have trouble authenticating, the [GitHub authentication documentation](https://docs.github.com/en/authentication) provides further instructions.